Stop Searching. Start Trusting.

 Sec9

-Provides AI assistants with direct, real-time access to official Microsoft Learn documentation to prevent hallucinations and retrieve accurate technical information.
+Provides AI assistants with direct, secure access to the latest official Microsoft documentation to prevent hallucinations and verify code.

 Setup Requirements